makselab/IRA-and-suspended-accounts./README.md

 The repository is organized as follows:
 1) The utility files generate the main results.
-1) notebooks contain the jupyter notebooks that guide you through the results and visualizations.
+1) The folder notebooks contain the jupyter notebooks that guide you through the results and visualizations.

 # Collective Influence algorithm
 To compute the Collective Influence ranking of nodes in the retweet networks, you must first compile the cython code with : python setup.py build_ext --inplace